susyjam/3.5-Months-of-Bertelsmann-Scholarship-Data-Track/README.md

 #### My quote of the day:  Dream big, start small, But most of all start.💜
 ![Dream big, start small, But most of all start][D50.1]

+## Day 51 - D44 #60daysofudacity : Friday, January 22, 2021

+ 1. Today I continued with the Machine Learning Engineer with Microsoft Azure course(proyect)
+ 2. My quote of the day:  “Life is like riding a bicycle.
+To keep your balance you must keep moving.” – Albert Einstein
+ 3. today work on nice activities for tomorrow's study jam

+My progress log link on github

+Today I want to motivate @Frida @Avinash Kumar @Harkirat Singh @LauraT @Smpsnseun.Udacity @Vipul Aggarwal @Oluwatosin @Olga Gnatenko @hilsia @Richard @Aarthi Alagammai @Viena Baca @Sumnima Thapa @maibelca  @Ghulam Mustafa @PuzzleDots @Syed Haider Ali Shah  @Agni  @Haseeb Ahmed Khan @Aishwarya Nevrekar @Ashish Kumar Panigrahy to continue with great enthusiasm in this learning challenge 💜

+#### My quote of the day:   “Life is like riding a bicycle.
+To keep your balance you must keep moving.” – Albert Einstein💜
+![ “Life is like riding a bicycle.
+To keep your balance you must keep moving.” – Albert Einstein][D51.1]